 I’m really pleased to have learnt some things today that I didn’t know before, although I must admit I’ve spent a rather obsessive afternoon wanting to rearrange quite a few strangers’ poppies."

-While it is great to have a day off on Tuesday, it's also important to take some time out to pay respect to those who have served over the years.
+While it is great to have a day off, it's also important to take some time out to pay respect to those who have served over the years.